-But the rundown state of many schools cannot be ignored.
+Lofty ambitions, but the rundown state of many schools can’t be ignored.

-She recently visited Crystal Boarding School on the Navajo reservation in Crystal, New Mexico, where some classes are held in a building constructed by Depression-era workers.
+She recently visited Crystal Boarding School on the Navajo reservation in Crystal, New Mexico, where some classes are held in a building constructed by Depression-era workers in the 1930s.

-The school is now primarily a day school, but about 30 kids stay in dorms there, in part because they live too far to catch buses that begin running at 5:30 a.m.
-There's a waiting list for dorm space, but a second dorm was condemned.
+The school is now primarily a day school, but about 30 children stay in dorms there.
+A second dorm was condemned.

-Jewell was met by hugs from the kids, who performed songs in the Navajo language.
-She thanked the students for "making do with this school the way it is."
-Later, she told school leaders she couldn't promise the money will be there to build a new school.
+Jewell thanked the students for “making do with this school the way it is.”
+Later, she told school leaders she could not promise the money will be there to build a new school.

 “For schools throughout Indian country, this is a chronic problem,” she said.
 “I don’t want to stand here and make promises I can’t keep.
 What I want to say is, I get it.”

-The effort to shift more control to tribes has drawn praise from some school leaders.
-"It's an important step for us to go ahead and take control over what we know we can do best," says Kimberly Dominguez, Crystal's vice principal.
+The effort to shift more control to tribes has drawn some praise.
+“It’s an important step for us to go ahead and take control over what we know we can do best,” says Kimberly Dominguez, Crystal’s vice principal.

 Others, though, say Washington is merely washing its hands of its responsibilities.

-Ahniwake Rose, executive director of the National Indian Education Association, said her organization is cautiously optimistic, partly out of appreciation that Obama is seemingly engaged — a rarity for a president, she said.
+Ahniwake Rose, executive director of the National Indian Education Association, said her organization is cautiously optimistic, partly out of appreciation that Obama is seemingly engaged.

+At Little Singer, Etta Shirley, the principal, said she also has some optimism.
 One glimmer of hope: A House spending bill contains nearly $60 million for construction at Little Singer and two other bureau schools.
-All school officials can do is wait and see if Congress provides the estimated $20 million it would take to build a new school.

 “We need to get the kids out of the environment,” Shirley said.
 “That’s what’s really driving this.
 I lose sleep over it, just thinking about it.”